Key takeaways:

-Talk with your doctor for medical advice on whether natural fibrinolytics are the right choice for you.
-Everyone is different, and the information here is just a recap of peer-reviewed research studies.
+Talk with your doctor for personalized medical advice about whether natural fibrinolytics are right for you.
+The information provided here is for educational purposes only and is based on a selection of peer-reviewed studies.

 What is Nattokinase?